-In accordance with Bylaw 31.1.8.3, the governing sports committee (or the games committee authorized to act for it) may impose any one, or a combination of the following penalties on an institution or any student-athlete or representative of an institution guilty of misconduct that occurs incident to, en route to, from or at the locale of the competition or practice.
-The penalties include, but are not limited to:
+In accordance with Bylaw 31.1.8.3, the governing sports committee (or the games committee authorized to act for it) may impose any one, or a combination of the following penalties on an institution or any student- athlete or representative of an institution guilty of misconduct that occurs incident to, en route to, from or at the locale of the championship event.
+The penalties include, but are not limited to the following:

-- Public or private reprimand of the individual; - Financial penalty; - Disqualification of the individual from further participation in the NCAA championship involved and/or banishment of the individual from participating in one or more subsequent championships of the sport involved; - Cancellation of payment of the Association's travel guarantee to the institution for the individuals involved; - Withholding of all or a portion of the institution's share of revenue distribution; - Banishment of the institution from participation in one or more subsequent championships in which its team in that sport otherwise would be eligible to participate; - Disqualification of an institution for a period of time from serving as host institution for one or more NCAA championships; and/or - Cancellation of all or a portion of the honorarium for hosting an NCAA championship.
+- a.
+Public or private reprimand of the individual. - b.
+Disqualification of the individual from further participation in the NCAA championship involved. - c.
+Banishment of the individual from participating in one or more future championships of the sportinvolved. - d.
+Cancellation of payment to the institution of the Association's travel guarantee for the individualinvolved. - e.
+Banishment of the institution from participation in one or more future championships in which itsteam in that sport otherwise would be eligible to participate. - f.
+Disqualification of an institution for a period of time from serving as host institution for one or more NCAA championships. - g.
+Cancellation of all or a portion of the honorarium for hosting an NCAA championship. - h.
+Financial or other penalties different from (a) through (g) above, but only if they have prior approvalof the Championships Committee.